 The Doll Quilt group gladly accepts donations of batting (large scrap ok) and good quality bright kid friendly fabric.

 This group provides 1 or 2 quilts for each Habitat for Humanity Quad Cities house at the time of occupation.
-If you have a quilt for piecing, binding, or quilting, please email the Guild at email@example.com and the Webmaster will forward it to the Chairperson(s), Jo Ann P.
+If you have a quilt for piecing, binding, or quilting, please email the Guild at email@example.com and the Pre sidentwill forward it to the Chairperson(s).

 The Quilts of Valor project is sponsored by The Quilts of Valor Foundation.
 The mission of the Quilts of Valor Foundation is to cover service members and veterans touched by war with comforting and healing Quilts of Valor.